CiscoDevNet/terraform-provider-intersight/website/docs/d/iaas_connector_pack.html.markdown

 # Data Source: intersight_iaas_connector_pack
 Describes about all the connector pack versions running currently in UCSD.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iaas_connector_pack.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `complete_version`:(string) Complete version of the connector pack including build number.
 * `downloaded_version`:(string) Version of the connector pack that is last downloaded successfully to UCSD.